hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Using-hyprctl.md

 You can use the legacy `--batch` flag to issue multiple commands separated with a `;`.

+> [!NOTE]
+> Any semicolons inside of individual commands in the batch (e.g.
+> multi-statement Lua code) must be backslash-escaped, and any literal
+> backslashes must be escaped as well.
+This is *in addition to* any escaping
+> already required by your shell.

 ## Flags

 You can specify flags for the request like this: